lambdaprime/jros1client/jrosclient/src/main/resources/README.md

 Available commands:

-rostopic echo <topicName> <topicType> -- display messages published to a topic
+rostopic echo [-n count] <topicName> <topicType> -- display 'count' messages published to a topic.
+If 'count' is not set keep displaying messages forever.

 rostopic list -- prints information about all publishers, subscribers in the system